 Wildcat AH1 Helicopter

-The Wildcat is a multi-role helicopter operated by Naval Air Squadron 847 (NAS 847) Commando Helicopter Force (CHF) and the Army Air Corps (AAC) including (eventually, perhaps) 657 Squadron AAC of the Joint Special Forces Aviation Wing (JSFAW).
+The Wildcat is a multi-role helicopter operated by Naval Air Squadron 847 (NAS 847) Commando Helicopter Force (CHF) and the Army Air Corps (AAC) Special Forces Wildcat flight.

 The Wildcat is designed and manufactured by AgustaWestland, who sell it as the AW159 Wildcat.
 The new aircraft replaces the ageing fleets of Lynx helicopters in British military service.
 They began being entered into service in late 2014 / early 2015.

 Both NAS 847 and the Army Air Corps field the AH1 variant of the Wildcat, which is designed as a battlefield reconnaissance, troop transport, airborne command post and force protection platform.
-The Royal Navy also fields the Wildcat HMA (Helicopter Maritime Attack) variant in the anti-ship and anti-submarine role.
+The Royal Navy also fields the Wildcat HMA2 (Helicopter Maritime Attack Mk 2) variant in the anti-ship and anti-submarine role.

 While it retains the basic underlying shape of the Lynx helicopters it replaces, the Wildcat AH1 features an array of sophisticated systems that result in a much more capable aircraft.
 These include:

 - 2 Light Helicopter Turbine Engine Company (LHTEC) CTS800-4N engines providing improved lift and performance, allowing for operation at high altitude and in hot conditions